 Lex Mundi Ltd.

-Lex Mundi Ltd. is the owner and operator of the www.lexmundi.com website (“the Website”).
+Lex Mundi Ltd. is the owner and operator of the www.lexmundi.com website and other Lex Mundi owned and operated websites (collectively, the “Website”).

 - Collection of Personal Data

 We also collect personal information from prospect lists provided by other organizations or through our marketing activities such as through business cards exchanged at conferences and events.
 We process such personal data for marketing purposes if individuals have opted in to receive email messages.

 Lex Mundi collects certain information automatically when you use the Website, such as the IP addresses and domain names of visitors, browser type, history of pages viewed and other usage information about your use of the Website.
 We collect this information for site administration purposes, such as to analyze this data for trends and statistics.
 We may share statistical or aggregated information about our users with advertisers, business partners, sponsors and other third parties.
 This data is used to customize our website content and advertising to deliver a better experience to our users.
 Please see the section below on cookies for more information.

 - Personal Data Provided by Lex Mundi Member Firms